papadanku/papadanku.github.io/doc/blog/made/bilateral.rst

 The algorithm evaluates multiple side windows, covering cardinal directions and corners.
 Instead of selecting a single optimal window, it combines their results using a coherence-weighted average.
 This "soft-selection" approach allows the filter to prioritize windows that align with local edges while still incorporating information from neighboring regions.

-The SWF framework supports various filter implementations:
+The Side Window Filter (SWF) framework supports various filter implementations:

 * **Box Filter**: Computes the arithmetic mean of all pixels within the side window.
 * **Gaussian Filter**: Applies a weighted average where pixels closer to the target pixel contribute more.